Content Resource Site (OER)

 Why should faculty use it?
 Great for additional learning resources.

-How faculty access: Khan Academy
+How faculty access: Visit the Khan Academy website

-User Guide: Help Center
+User Guide: Khan Academy Help Center

 Description: LinkedIn Learning leading online learning platform that helps anyone learn business, software, technology and creative skills to achieve personal and professional goals.
 Access to the video library of engaging, top-quality courses taught by recognized industry experts.

 Accessibility Statement Link: If students are required to use this software in a course an accessibility statement is required to be added to the course’s student resources.
 Section 508 compliance.
+Review the LinkedIn Learning accessibility webpage for more information.

 Description: MERLOT (The Multimedia Educational Resource for Learning and On-Line Teaching) is a collection of free and open online teaching, learning, and faculty development services contributed and used by an international education community.